rifaterdemsahin/PrometheusThanosConnection/Journey/JourneyDocker.md

-# Setting Up Thanos with Prometheus
+# Setting Up Thanos with Prometheus Docker

 This guide will help you set up Thanos to connect directly to Prometheus for querying metrics on Minikube.

 ## Prerequisites

-- Minikube installed on your machine
-- kubectl installed and configured
 - Prometheus and Thanos Helm charts

 ## Steps